Gold Cobra

 Gold Cobra is the fifth studio album by American nu metal band Limp Bizkit.
-Released in 2011 by Flip and Interscope Records, it is the band's first studio album since 2003's Results May Vary and its first with the full original lineup since 2000's Chocolate Starfish and the Hot Dog Flavored Water.
+It was released on June 28, 2011, through Flip and Interscope Records.
+The album was the band's first studio album since 2003's Results May Vary and the first with the classic lineup since 2000's Chocolate Starfish and the Hot Dog Flavored Water.
 Gold Cobra features an eclectic and diverse sound, but is also similar in style to the band's earlier albums.
 The album, which featured the single "Shotgun" and received mixed reviews, sold 27,000 copies during its first week in the United States and peaked at No. 16 on the Billboard 200.
 This was their last album for a decade, until the band released Still Sucks in 2021.

 Background

 In 2004, Limp Bizkit recorded The Unquestionable Truth (Part 1), with returning member Wes Borland, but John Otto was replaced by Sammy Siegler for much of the album.
 Following the release of the band's Greatest Hitz album, the band went on hiatus.
 Borland stated that it was unlikely that a sequel to The Unquestionable Truth would be produced and that "As of right now, none of my future plans include Limp Bizkit."
 In 2009, Limp Bizkit reunited with Borland on guitar and launched the Unicorns N' Rainbows Tour.

 During the tour Durst announced that they had begun to record a new album with Borland, titled Gold Cobra.
 Borland said that the title does not have any meaning, and that it was chosen because it fit the style of music the band was writing for the album.
 The band recorded a spoken intro written by Durst and performed by Kiss member Gene Simmons for the album, but it was left off the completed album.
 The band also recorded additional "non-album" tracks, including "Combat Jazz", which featured rapper Raekwon.